AnirudhPal/CliffHangerDefective/README.md

 *Step 1: Open a Browser*

 *Step 2: Enter URL localhost:2200/game.html.
-If you are not running the browser on the same machine as the server replace localhost with the IP or Hostname of the server.*
+If you are not running the browser on the same machine as the server replace localhost with the IP or Hostname of the server.
+Also use the appropriate port number.*

 ![This is how it should look.](https://github.com/AnirudhPal/CliffHangerDefective/blob/master/img/2_1.png?raw=true)